About This Site

 I’m back to trying out comments again now for this current version of the site, because it seems the arsenal of defence technologies have become sufficiently strong and easy to manage.
 I enjoy the feedback and interaction, but if it gets to be too much maintenance effort again I’ve no qualms about turning them off again.

 Speaking of spam: it seems weird now, but I remember a time before spam.
 When I got my first email address back in the early 90s, the mail server at my university had a completely open sendmail port.
 We used to prank each other all the time by telnetting to port 25 and faking the From: address because you could type in whatever you wanted.
 If that port was open today on a university mail server it would be absolutely hammered with spam!

 The latest incarnation of this site uses WordPress.

 Prior to this version, I was maintaining my site using static markdown files and the middleman ruby gem to translate them into a static set of HTML files that I hosted on Amazon S3.
 That setup was fantastic in terms of it’s simplicity, but I found that I wanted to be able to quickly post updates from my iPhone and iPad and it was too much work to do that quickly.
 With WordPress I’ve got a few options for mobile updates (e.g.: the WordPress app, post-by-email and loading the admin interface in Safari) so it’s working out much better.
-I also maintain three other sites in WordPress (Hillsmeade Primary School, Marri Australian Mists and Jodi’s Happy Hounds) on the same host (a virtual host with linode) so it’s nice to have everything done the same way.
+I also maintain two other sites in WordPress (Hillsmeade Primary School & Marri Australian Mists) on the same host (a virtual host with linode) so it’s nice to have everything done the same way.